jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 wget

 : This command is used to retrieve files over the internet via an HTTP GET request.
 If you are using the commandline you cannot "click" on a link but when you click on a link you are sending an HTTP GET request in reality.
 This gives you control without having to leave the commandline.
-The sample below will you download the markdown files used to build this textbook.  __Usage examples:__
+The sample below will you download the markdown files used to build this textbook.

 ```bash
 wget https://github.com/jhajek/Linux-text-book-part-1/archive/master.zip